With the right winter backpacking gear, you can be warm, dry, and comfortable while snowshoeing or hanging around your camp in the snow.

 Look for a good sale, and be aware that sleeping bags gradually loose their loft, reducing effectiveness.
 That means it is risky to buy second-hand sleeping bags.
 Also, if the sleeping bag is stored in a compressed way, that too will ruin the loft.

-TIP: To help protect your sleeping bag it helps to sleep wearing a fresh thin base layer—top, bottom, and liner socks.
-Don’t wear clothes that you hiked in as the moisture will reduce your warmth significantly.
-But avoid trying to overcome a low-rated sleeping bag by sleeping with your coat on and wind jacket, rain pants, etc. If you do that and temperatures fall even lower than expected, you will have no further way to gain any additional warmth.
+Avoid trying to overcome a low-rated sleeping bag by sleeping with your coat on and wind jacket, rain pants, etc. If you do that and temperatures fall even lower than expected, you will have no further way to gain any additional warmth.
 That is, have extra warm capabilities, rather than just enough.
-Also, wearing a coat inside your mummy bag may compress the bag and actually reduce efficiency.

 Gloves

 Being truly comfortable in the winter requires keeping your hands dry and warm.
-I use a three-glove strategy.
+I often use a three-glove strategy.
 First, carry a light-weight fleece or smart wool liner glove to use while hiking.
-You can also use army-surplus wool liner gloves.
-Then a mid-weight insulated glove for colder conditions.
+Then a mid-weight insulated and waterproof glove for colder conditions and handling snow.
 Finally, loose-fitting mittens for the coldest conditions.

 You can wear liner gloves and mittens together.
-If your liner gloves get wet while hiking you can wear your mid-weight gloves or carry extra liners or waterproof thermal gloves.
-Use the heavier gloves or mittens around camp.
-If temperatures are hovering around freezing and snow is sticking and melting on your clothes, it is a good idea to have an extra set of liner gloves.
+If your liner gloves get wet while hiking you can wear your mid-weight waterproof gloves.
+Use the heavier waterproof gloves or mittens around camp.

 It is very hard to keep gloves dry.
 Expect them to get wet and expect that you will want another pair.
 In some Spring months, the wet gloves can dry out while you wear the extra ones, but in many situations, that’s not going to happen.
 For more about glove strategies, see What are the best gloves for winter backpacking?